andzejsp/HomeLab/README.md

 		proxy_http_version 1.1;
 	}

-# this is optional if you have pi-hole set up.
+# This is optional if you have pi-hole set up.
 	location /pi-hole/ {
 		proxy_set_header Upgrade $http_upgrade;
 		proxy_pass http://pi-hole/admin/;